 Outstanding Special Education Teacher Award

 The National Association of Special Education Teachers (NASET) presents this award to skilled, highly dedicated teachers in the special education field.
-Teachers can be nominated by parents, colleagues and anyone else involved in the education of a special needs student.
+Teachers can be nominated by parents, colleagues, district administrators or anyone from their respective schools.

 NEA Foundation Awards for Teaching Excellence